-The application to request an absentee ballot for the November 8, 2016 General & Referendum Election is now available.
-We will process the requests once we receive the ballots at the beginning of October.
+The application to request an absentee ballot for the June 13, 2017 State of Maine Special Referendum Election & City of Saco Budget Validation Referendum Election is now available.
+We will process the requests once we receive the ballots at the beginning of May.

-Starting on October 11th absentee voting will be conducted in the City Hall Auditorium on the 2nd floor as follows:
+Starting on May 9th absentee voting will be conducted in the City Clerk's Office on the first floor as follows:

 Registered voters in Saco may request an absentee ballot from the City Clerk's Office as follows:

 - in person

 - by immediate family member/domestic partner